zuedev/dnd/source/rules.md

 On a success, their body is able to withstand the residual magic from multiple potions mingling in their body.
 On a failure, the magic overpowers them.
 They feel queasy and vomit, taking acid damage equal to 1 + 1d8 per level of rarity of the potion and gain a toxicity effect.
 For example, a rare potion deals 3d8 + 1 acid damage and applies an effect from the Wild Magic Surge table.

-### Quick Potion Drinking

-You can use a bonus action, instead of an action, to drink a potion or feed it to another willing creature.
-If the creature is unconscious, you still need to use an action to pour the potion down their throat.

 ### Special Actions

 You can forgo your movement, bonus action, and reaction in a turn to do a special action instead, these are listed below: